Cactus's Secret: Drama CD

 A drama CD adaptation of the first chapter was released as a mail-in gift in the December 2004 issue of Ribon, along with The Gentlemen's Alliance Cross.

 Reception

 Deb Aoki of About.com says of the first volume that while it has a basic premise, she was "charmed" by it.
 She also seems to enjoy Miku's characterization, saying "Miku is a likable gal simply because she's determined to get her guy to see things her way, no matter how discouraged she gets.
 Sure, she cries and gets angry, but she never wallows in self-pity for long.
 Miku's got too much pride and self-respect for that.
-That's a good thing, because shojo manga really doesn't need any more whine-y doormat heroines."
+That's a good thing, because shojo manga really doesn't need any more whiny doormat heroines."